cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

 ~~~~~~~~~~~~~~~~~

 Before we get started with AWS compute services, we need to be sure we
 import our public ssh key.
-We assume an ssh has already been set up
+We assume ssh has already been set up
 under ``~\.ssh\id_rsa.pub``.
 If this prerequisite has not yet been
 satisfied, please reference the installation section.